 Yes.
 Fireworks are a huge part of Christmas in Guatemala.
 The biggest moment is midnight on Christmas Eve, when families across the country step outside and fireworks go off almost everywhere at once.
 There are also fireworks on New Year’s Eve.

-There isn’t one single best month, it depends on what you want.
-December offers the most reliable weather and the most going on culturally, but it’s also the most crowded and expensive.
-Shoulder months like November offer a quieter version of dry season with their own traditions worth planning around.
+There is not one single best month; it depends on what you want.
+December offers some of the most reliable weather and the most holiday traditions, but it is also crowded and more expensive.
+Shoulder months like November can offer a quieter version of dry season.

 When should you avoid visiting Guatemala?